cvlmtg/monarc/docs/usage.md

 - **useStore**

-  returns the store state.
+  Returns the store's state.

 - **useDispatch**

-  returns the dispatcher used to dispatch actions to the store.
+  Returns the dispatcher function needed to dispatch actions to the store.

 - **useUndoRedo**

-  returns `{ canUndo, canRedo }` which tells if the undo and redo stacks are empty or not.
+  Returns `{ canUndo, canRedo }` which tells if the undo and redo stacks are empty or not.

 - **useAutoSave**

-  returns `{ isSaved }` which tells if the store state is saved or not.
+  Returns `{ isSaved }` which tells if the store's state is saved or not.

-For class based components you can use the [contextType](https://en.reactjs.org/docs/context.html#classcontexttype) attribute and then access it with `this.context`, or render the corresponding [consumer](https://en.reactjs.org/docs/context.html#contextconsumer).
+For class based components you can use the [contextType](https://en.reactjs.org/docs/context.html#classcontexttype) attribute, or render the corresponding context [\<Consumer />](https://en.reactjs.org/docs/context.html#contextconsumer).

 - **storeContext** `{ dispatch, state }`
 - **undoContex** `{ canUndo, canRedo }`